External Ids for ADORA2B Gene

 ADORA2B (Adenosine A2b Receptor) is a Protein Coding gene.
-Diseases associated with ADORA2B include priapism.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled adenosine receptor activity.
-An important paralog of this gene is GPR119.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Calcium signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled adenosine receptor activity.
+An important paralog of this gene is ADORA1.

 UniProtKB/Swiss-Prot for ADORA2B Gene

 Adenosine A2B receptors are members of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2A and A3.
-A2B receptors display high expression levels in the cecum, colon and bladder, with lower levels found in the lung, blood vessels, eye, median eminence and mast cells.
-A2B receptors play a role in the relaxation of smooth muscle in the vasculature and intestines, inhibit monocyte and macrophage function and stimulate mast cell mediator release.
-The human A2B receptor gene is localized on chromosome 17 (17p12-p11.2).
+A2B receptors display high expression levels in the cecum, colon and bladder, with lower levels in the lung, blood vessels and eye.